 QTP supports QLM, Coded UI supports TFS and TestComplete supports QAComplete.
 Some Open source tools also have support to integrate with existing open source test management tools.
 It all depends on what your organization is actually using.

 Here we are talking about commercial tools only.
 When you select a commercial tool, their support aspect is very important.
 See the training material provided on the website.
 Does the website contain videos and tutorials?
 Does the website have an official forum to ask questions?
 Download the trial and shoot a question on their forum and see how many days it gets answered.
-Do they provide support through a call?
+Do they provide support over a call?

 The above questions should really be asked every time because you are spending a good amount of money on the tool.
 If the tool does not have good support, don’t bother to buy it.

 There are some other technical aspects to see as well such as:

 It is not a recommended approach in test automation, but it is good to have a tool.
 It simplifies the learning process of the tool and helps easy scenarios to be easily automated.

 b) Different Object Recognition methods and Object Mapping Support